The 15th International Architecture Exhibition opens on 28 May

 Open to the public from Saturday May 28th to Sunday November 27th 2016, at the Giardini and the Arsenale, the 15th International Architecture Exhibition, titled REPORTING FROM THE FRONT, will be directed by Alejandro Aravena and organized by La Biennale di Venezia chaired by Paolo Baratta.
 The preview will take place on May 26th and 27th, the awards ceremony and inauguration will be held on Saturday May 28th 2016.

-The Exhibition will also include 64 National Participations in the historic Pavilions at the Giardini, at the Arsenale and in the historic city centre of Venice.
-Five countries will be participating for the first time: Philippines, Kazakhstan, Nigeria, Seychelles and Yemen.
+The Exhibition will also include 63 National Participations in the historic Pavilions at the Giardini, at the Arsenale and in the historic city centre of Venice.
+Four countries will be participating for the first time: Philippines, Nigeria, Seychelles and Yemen.

 The Italian Pavilion at the Tese delle Vergini in the Arsenale, sponsored and promoted by the Ministero dei Beni e delle Attività Culturali e del Turismo, Direzione Generale Arte e Architettura Contemporanee e Periferie Urbane, has been assigned to the curatorial team TAMassociati: Massimo Lepore, Raul Pantaleo, and Simone Sfriso.